polymonster/maths-rs/readme.md

 ![build](https://github.com/polymonster/maths-rs/actions/workflows/build.yml/badge.svg) [![docs](https://img.shields.io/docsrs/maths-rs/latest)](https://docs.rs/maths-rs/latest/maths_rs/index.html) [![crates](https://img.shields.io/crates/v/maths-rs)](https://crates.io/crates/maths-rs)

-Maths is a linear algebra crate which aims to be ergonmic and fun to use for gamedev and graphics.
+Maths is a linear algebra library which aims to be ergonmic and fun to use for gamedev and graphics.
 If you like writing shaders you should feel right at home.
 In addition to the usual implementation of vectors, matrices and quaternions it includes a comprehensive collection of utility functions, vector swizzling, intersection tests, point tests, distance functions, trig functions, graphs and signal processing functions.

 All features of the crate are enabled by default, you can choose to opt out if you wish.

 ## Vector

 This is a narrow vector library with `Vec2`, `Vec3` and `Vec4` column-vector implementations.
-There are macros to create vectors of larger dimensions but the library is focused on games and graphics where 4-Dimensions are sufficient.

 ```rust
 /// abbrivated types #[cfg(feature = "short_types")]